ZephyrCodesStuff/hdk-rs/README.md

 ## 📦 The Ecosystem

-`hdk-rs` is a mono-repository containing a collection of crates.
-You can use the main crate as a "kitchen sink" or install individual crates to keep your dependency tree minimal.
+`hdk-rs` is structured as a collection of scoped crates.
+You pick the individual crates you need for your specific needs.

 | Crate | Description |
 | :--- | :--- |